 That defining moment led me down a path I would never have had the courage to do otherwise.
 The day I was let go, I decided never again would I work for a company.
 I was going to start a business.
 There was only one problem.
 I had no clue about how to start a business.

 My experience includes working with many different departments and personalities.
-Accordingly, many challenges arise, and I saw the necessity of resolving some of the issues.
-But being my own boss with a need to develop business is overwhelming.
-Little did I know that becoming an entrepreneur almost requires one to be willing to fail.
+Accordingly, many challenges arose, and I saw the necessity of resolving some of the issues.
+But being my boss with a need to develop business is overwhelming.
+Little did I know that becoming an entrepreneur requires one to be willing to fail.

 What to do